curbengh/curbengh.github.io/source/_posts/spellcheck-language-ghostwriter.md

 hunspell-uz | Uzbek
 hunspell-vi | Vietnamese

 **Edit (06/06/2019)**: Recently discovered [Inkdrop](https://inkdrop.app/) through [HN](https://news.ycombinator.com/item?id=20103589).
 It's a note-taking app that supports Markdown and can sync across devices.
 I think the best feature is its ability to sync the scrolling in editor and HTML output, which is absent in Ghostwriter.
-It's overkill for my current use case, though I might consider it when I have >50 posts.
+I only need a simple editor for my current use case, though I might consider it when I have >50 posts.

+Reading through the HN comments, I also discovered [Visual Studio Code](https://code.visualstudio.com/) also supports Markdown and HTML preview.
+For a Markdown editor, it's probably overkill though.